-Johannesburg - The murder trial of a 16-year-old boy accused of killing a Griquatown family will continue in the Northern Cape High Court on Wednesday.
+Johannesburg - The trial of a 16-year-old boy accused of the Griquatown family farm murders continues in the Kimberley High Court on Monday.

-The youth is accused of murdering Deon Steenkamp, 44, his wife Christelle, 43, and daughter Marthella, 14, on the farm Naauwhoek, near Griquatown, on April 6, 2012.
+The boy stands accused of the murders of Northern Cape farmer Deon Steenkamp, 44, his wife Christel, 43, and daughter Marthella, 14.
+They were shot dead on the farm Naauwhoek on April 6, 2012.